Problematic travel packages surface under Go To Travel campaign

 As the government-subsidized Go To Travel tourism promotion campaign picks up steam with the recent inclusion of travel to and from Tokyo, tour companies are rushing to offer travel packages, with some apparently over the top.

-Experts say problems have emerged with the program, aimed at supporting the industry hit hard by the novel coronavirus epidemic, because the campaign was worked out in a rush.
+Experts say problems have emerged with the program, aimed at supporting the industry hit hard by the novel coronavirus pandemic, because the campaign was worked out in a rush.

 A travel agency in Tokyo has started selling a ¥40,000 hotel stay package, with shopping vouchers that can be used at major duty-free shops accounting for ¥30,000 of the total price.